 Introduction: This essay is guest authored by a group of pencils.
 Yes, we are a bunch of ordinary writing instruments.
 Even though any one of us is very dumb, even a group of idiots can produce something much greater than the sum of their parts when they figure out how to work together.
 Collaboration is what this essay is all about.
-We think that Leonard Read’s famous 1948 essay, “I Pencil” was misleading about how collaboration works and needs updating.
+We think that Leonard Read’s famous 1948 essay, “I Pencil” was misleading about how collaboration works.
+This is to set the record straight.

 We are lead pencils–the ordinary wooden pencils familiar to everyone who can read and write.
 This is our story, our genealogy.
 You may wonder why we would write this genealogy, but we are a mystery–more so than a tree or even a flash of lightning.
 Sadly we are taken for granted as if we were without import, but imagine life without us.

 We pencils, simple though we appear to be, should merit your wonder and awe, a claim we shall attempt to prove.
-In fact, if you can understand us—no, that’s too much to ask of anyone—if you can become aware of the miraculousness which we pencils symbolize, you can help save the prosperity that mankind is so unhappily losing.
-We have a profound lesson to teach.
-And we can teach this lesson better than can an automobile or an airport because—well, because we are so simple.
+In fact, if you can understand us—no, that’s too much to ask of anyone—if you can become aware of the miraculousness which we pencils symbolize, you can help save the prosperity that mankind could unhappily lose if we lose our appreciation for leadership and efficient bureaucrats.
+We have a profound lesson to teach and we can teach this lesson better than can an automobile or an airport because—well, because we are so simple.

 Simple?
 Yet, not a single person on the face of this earth knows how to make one of us.
 This sounds fantastic, doesn’t it?
 Pick up one of us to look over.
 What do you see?
 Not much meets the eye— wood, paint, the graphite lead, a metal ferrule, and an eraser.